awsdocs/amazon-route53-docs/doc_source/white-label-name-servers.md

 + **If you're migrating DNS service for your domains to Amazon Route 53** – You might be able to create records by importing information about your existing records\.
 For more information, see [Creating Records By Importing a Zone File](resource-record-sets-creating-import.md)\.

-+ **If you're replacing existing hosted zones so that you can use white label name servers** – In the new hosted zones, recreate the records that appear in your current hosted zones\.
++ **If you're replacing existing hosted zones so that you can use white\-label name servers** – In the new hosted zones, recreate the records that appear in your current hosted zones\.
 Route 53 doesn't provide a method of exporting records from a hosted zone, but some third\-party vendors do\.
 You can then use the Route 53 import feature to import non\-alias records for which the routing policy is simple\.
 There is no way to export and re\-import alias records or records for which the routing policy is anything other than simple\.

   For information about creating records by using the Route 53 API, see [CreateHostedZone](http://docs.aws.amazon.com/Route53/latest/APIReference/API_CreateHostedZone.html) in the *Amazon Route 53 API Reference*\.
 For information about creating records by using the Route 53 console, see [Working with Records](rrsets-working-with.md)\.